 - Must meet all other Federal Direct Loan program eligibility requirements prescribed by law at the time your loan application is processed.

 The student should allow two to three weeks for the loan to be processed.
-The first loan disbursement for any term will be after the mid-term period.
-Students must submit all required documentation by the loan request deadline in order for their loan to be processed in the first loan disbursement round.
+Students must complete loan entrance counseling and Master Promissory Note requirements by the1st loan requirement deadline in order for their loan to be processed in the first loan disbursement round.
 Loan disbursement schedules can be found under Important Dates of the Financial Aid section of the website.
 Loans will not be processed after the published loan deadline date for each term unless in rare cases in which extenuating circumstances may have occurred that prevented the student from completing the requirements.
 Per Federal regulations, loans cannot be processed after the last day of each term.
 Please note: Disbursement means when the loan is posted to the student's account.
 Refunds will be processed by the Cashier within 14 days after the loan has been posted to the student's account.
-It is advised to submit your loan request early.